CS-Personal-Data-Acquisition-Prototype/Rust-Tcp/README.md

 To see detailed information on all the avaliable request and endpoint information, visit the [API Specification Document](https://cs-personal-data-acquisition-prototype.github.io/api_spec/).

 ### Features
-- Thread safe server, ready for multithreading with RESTful design principles
+- Thread safe server with RESTful design principles, ready for multithreading
 - SQLite3 integrated database
 - Responses can be generated from files
 - Polymorphic and type-agnostic design utilizing dependency injecting
    - Database integrations can be expanded by implementing the `Database` trait and abstract functions
    - Chosen database format is injected and initialized on program start
    - All model functionality is implemented through the `BaseModel` trait and abstract functions
-   - Models can be directly parsed into HttpResponse through implementing `BaseModel::public_json()`
+   - Models are directly parsed into `HttpResponse` by calling `BaseModel::public_json()`
-- Raw requests deserialized to strongly typed HttpRequest struct
+- Raw requests deserialized to strongly typed `HttpRequest` struct
 - Request headers pre-parsed to read exact body from stream
 - Compiler enforced route handling with respect to method, headers, path, and body
-- Routing returns initialized HttpResponse struct
+- Routing returns initialized `HttpResponse` struct
-- HttpHeaders utilizes a factory builder pattern to support HttpResponse functionality
+- `HttpHeader` utilizes a factory builder pattern to support `HttpResponse` functionality

 ### Libraries Used
 ![url](https://img.shields.io/badge/url-2.5.3-blue)